morganross/gptr-eval-process/README.md

 The fix involved modifying `gptr-eval-process/llm-doc-eval/cli.py`.
 The `@sync_command` decorator was removed from the `run_single` and `run_pairwise` function definitions.
 The `@sync_command` decorator was retained only on the top-level `run_all_evaluations` command.
 This ensures that `asyncio.run()` is called only once at the entry point of the CLI command, allowing internal `async` function calls to proceed within the same event loop without conflict.

 **Verification:**
 The fix was verified by successfully executing `python cli.py run-all-evaluations ../test/finaldocs` from the `gptr-eval-process/llm-doc-eval` directory.
-The command completed without any `RuntimeWarning` or `RuntimeError` related to asynchronous operations, and the single-document and pairwise evaluations ran as expected, producing the desired summaries.
-This confirms the successful resolution of the issue.
+The command completed without any `RuntimeWarning` or `RuntimeError`, confirming the resolution of the asynchronous execution issue.